LOOSE-LIPS/loose-lips-2.0/src/routes/blog/radge-granaten-terkypits-s27-x/index.md

   Soaring string work, brittle melodies and crunchy, obtuse machine rhythms which sum up the soul of the label.
 From S27-X (I) and S27-X (II) V/A compilation on Section 27.
-This compilation celebrates the 10th year of Section 27, an &quot;underground&quot; DIY online digital label run by Tam Ferrans, operating out of Scotland since 2009.
+This compilation celebrates the 10th year of Section 27, an "underground" DIY online digital label run by Tam Ferrans, operating out of Scotland since 2009.
 Taking [...]Read More...
 published: true
 tags: premiere
 featured: false